 This 730 evaluation guide’s focus is to present this information in an easy to understand format so we can lift the mystery that sometimes surrounds 730 evaluations.

 This guide is not legal advice and not intended to apply to your specific case or factual situation.
 Please consult with an experienced California family law attorney if you have any questions or need representation.
-Our family law attorneys handle family law matters in Orange County, select Los Angeles County courts and Riverside’s central court.
+Our family law attorneys handle family law matters in each of the seven Southern California counties.

 What is a 730 evaluation?

 A 730 evaluation is a court appointed expert’s assessment of a matter so that expert can provide an opinion and recommendation to the Court.